 The spread of COVID-19 has led to quarantine and other "social distancing" measures in affected regions.
 These measures have included recommendations and formal requirements limiting nonessential travel, promoting telecommuting, limiting the operations and capacity of restaurants, bars and other places of public gathering.
 The Metropolitan Government is proactively taking steps to mitigate the spread of COVID-19 within the Metropolitan Government and to preserve effective staffing for all essential Metropolitan Government operations.
-Given the evolving nature of the spread of the virus and the behavior of governments, businesses and individuals in response thereto, the Metropolitan Government and its financial condition.
-In particular, the Metropolitan Government is unable to predict: (i) the extent or continued duration of the COVID-19 outbreak or any other epidemic or pandemic; (ii) the extent or duration of existing and additional quarantines, travel restrictions or other measures relating to COVID-19 or any other epidemic or pandemic; or (iii) whether and to what extent the COVID-19 outbreak or any other epidemic or pandemic may disrupt the local or global economy, or whether any such disruption may adversely affect the operations of the Metropolitan Government.
+Given the evolving nature of the spread of the virus and the behavior of governments, businesses and individuals in response thereto, the Metropolitan Government cannot accurately predict the magnitude of the impact of COVID-19 on the Metropolitan Government and its financial condition.
+In particular, the Metropolitan Government is unable to predict: (i) the extent or continued duration of the COVID-19 outbreak or any other epidemic or pandemic; (ii) the extent or duration of existing and additional quarantines, travel restrictions or other measures relating to COVID-19 or any other epidemic or pandemic; or (iii) whether and to what extent the COVID-19 outbreak or any other epidemic or pandemic; or pandemic; or global economy, or whether any such disruption may adversely affect the operations of the Metropolitan Government.